 Another great way for private equity professionals to stay active throughout the day is to set up alerts in their private equity CRM for when a new intermediary enters the already crowded marketplace.
 In the U.S. and Canada, a new intermediary is the lead on a transaction every second business day – meaning, in a given year, your firm could be adding as many as 180 new bankers to its rolodex.
 After receiving the notification, private equity professionals should hop on the phone, get to know the bankers’ industry specializations, as well as get an understanding for their experience and deal management style.

 The third alert that we recommend private equity firms set up takes “broken” or otherwise “dead” deals into account.
 Let’s say a certain amount of time has passed on a transaction in which you weren’t the winning bidder on.
 If your firm really liked the deal, and it still hasn’t closed, it’s important that certain people be in-the-know.
 By equipping yourself with the right data sets, you can configure alerts and notifications that align with your firm’s strategies.
 Once these are enabled, your team will be better equipped to circle back and re-enter the conversation if what was once broken can be fixed.

 Dealmakers are always on-the-go, and it’s important that they have the details they need in order to execute at any time.
 While there are and there are many ways to achieve that goal with technology and data.
 We recommend arming yourself with a deal and relationship management platform that comes equipped with a mobile application that allows you to access deal and relationship information right from the palm of your hand or straight from your email Inbox.
-By equipping yourself with DealCloud’s powerful technology, Sutton Place Strategies’ data, all combined with your proprietary processes and data, your firm can take action on deals and relationships more regularly.
+By equipping yourself with DealCloud’s powerful technology, Sutton Place Strategies’ data, all combined with your proprietary processes and data, your private equity software can help your firm take action on deals and relationships more regularly.